-It is unlikely that supportive persons, agencies and systems can properly uphold the fullest potential of what might be a 'real' home of one's own, without

-A 'real' home is not solely one's dwelling place, but rather a key crucible in life that helps sustain and uphold much that is deeply personal, private, and intimate about us. first taking the step of what defining ideals should guide the growth of people in their own homes and lives.
-Such ideals, if properly understood and appreciated, can then help guide their conduct, roles and perspectives relative to people and their lives.
+It is unlikely that supportive persons, agencies and systems can properly uphold the fullest potential of what might be a 'real' home of one's own, without first taking the step of what defining ideals should guide the growth of people in their own homes and lives.
+Such ideals, if properly understood appreciated, can then help guide their conduct, roles and perspectives relative to people and their lives.
 In this way, they may move from undermining possibly 'real' homes to becoming champions of this cause.
 Nonetheless, they will fail in this task if they do not first thoroughly clarify and sincerely embrace the ideals that best represent 'real' homes.
 Should this occur, then it becomes possible to help people to optimally obtain and sustain 'authentic homes of their own'.